StefRuseva88/selenium-pom/README.md

 ```bash
 dotnet test
 ```
-### Test Reports:
-- Test execution results will be available in the terminal for WebDriver tests.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 See the [LICENSE](LICENSE) file for details.